GowthamSagar310/BooksTracker/README.md

 # BooksTracker
-track your book reading habit
+Track your reading habit and organize all your books in one place.

 pipeline
 1. load the data (author and book data in that order)